chaitanya-24/Machine-Learning-101/Deployment Steps/Azure_web_app_deployment.md

 ### **Introduction**

-- The video is about performing deployments in various cloud platforms, focusing on Azure.
 - The process involves creating a Docker image, pushing it to the Azure Container Registry, and deploying it to an Azure Web App.

 ### **Steps for Azure Deployment**